-Then the reporters would try to pry my secret out of me, but I wouldn’t say another word.
-If they wouldn’t listen to me when I had a gun, why should I just hand the answer over to them now?
+The reporters tried to pry my secret out of me, but I wouldn’t say another word.
+If they wouldn’t listen to me when I had a gun, why should I hand the answer over to them now?

 Well, I guess there is no harm in sharing my secret here and now.

 When this whole thing started, I really did want to tell people how I thought we could achieve world peace.
 After a while, though, my feelings started to change.
 That was a direct result of all the pain that poisoned my system.
 One day it dawned on me the world is a shitty place but, if that actually bothered anyone, they would take the necessary steps to change the situation.
 If anyone really does care, then I have to wonder why I see nothing changing around me.
 Actually I take that back: the world IS changing, but not for the better.

 This shift in attitude occurred when I stood in that window, realizing I had no faith left in anything, not even myself.
 Suddenly I didn’t want to tell them my plan for peace anymore.
 Why bother when it would just fall on deaf ears?
 They would have forgotten every word by the next day anyway.
 That was why I threatened to start killing the hostages, but one well-placed bullet made sure I never had the chance.